-Last updated: October 3, 2017 at 1:44pm by Savanah – Idaho’s Attorney General has deemed online daily fantasy sports (DFS) betting illegal in their state.
-As a result, all DFS companies can no longer accept money from Idaho residents, which went into effect on May 1, 2016, until a bill is passed to legalize this activity.
-Last February, legislation was proposed by an Idaho House panel to create a new gaming agency to oversee the state lottery, Indian casinos, and horse racing within their state.
+Last updated: August 9, 2018 at 11:32pm by Savanah – The state’s Attorney General has deemed online daily fantasy sports (DFS) betting illegal in Idaho.
+As a result, all DFS companies no longer accept money from Idaho residents (which went into effect on May 1, 2016) until a bill is passed to legalize this activity.
 The Idaho Supreme Court ruled that instant horse betting machines are officially illegal as they are too similar to slot machines which aren’t allowed in the state.
 These machines were legalized in 2013.

 Online Poker in Idaho – Estimated Date of Legalization: 2020-2021